Problem Package Format

 Every file or directory in these directories represents a separate solution.
 It is mandatory to provide at least one accepted solution.

-Metadata about the example submissions are provided in a YAML file named submissions.yaml placed directly in the submissions/ directory.
-The top level keys in submissions.yaml are globs matching example submissions.
-For example, accepted/* would match any submission in the submissions/accepted/ directory.
+Metadata about the example submissions is provided in a YAML file submissions/submissions.yaml.
+The top-level keys in submissions.yaml are glob patterns matching files or directories under submissions/.
+For example, accepted and accepted/* match all submissions in the submissions/accepted/ directory.
+See also Glob-patterns

-Each glob maps to a map with keys as defined below, specifying metadata for all submissions that are matched by the glob.
+Each glob pattern maps to a map with keys as defined below, specifying metadata for all submissions that are matched by the glob pattern.

 Key Type Default Comment